Tetiana Ostashchenko: Biography

 In July 2021, she was appointed Commander of the Medical Forces of the Ukrainian Armed Forces.
 Tetiana Ostashchenko became the first woman in Ukraine's history to command a military branch, as well as the first woman to hold the rank of brigadier general.

 On 17 June 2022, during the Russian invasion of Ukraine, she was promoted to major general.

+On 19 November 2023, Ukrainian President Volodymyr Zelenskyy has made changes to the Ukrainian Armed Forces Medical Forces, replacing the commander Major-General Tetiana Ostashchenko with Major-General Anatoliy Kazmirchuk.